simeononsecurity/simeononsecurity.ch/content/articles/tips-and-tricks-for-passing-comptia-exams/index.en.md

 ## Understanding CompTIA Exams in 2026

-Before diving into preparation strategies, it's essential to understand what CompTIA exams test and how they're structured.
+Before diving into preparation strategies, you need to understand what CompTIA exams test and how they're structured.

 ### CompTIA's Certification Philosophy